gvwilson/sdxpy/src/perf/index.md

 Having done all of this thinking, our column-wise dataframe class is somewhat easier to write.
-We start as before with the class definition and constructor:
+We start as before with its constructor:

 [% inc file="df_col.py" keep="top" %]

 and use a helper function `all_eq` to check that all of the values in any column have the same types:
+{: .continue}

 [% inc file="util.py" keep="eq" %]